hasanovicnejla/cisco-packet-tracer-network-lab/README.md

 ## Full Documentation

-Everything that isn't in this README like calculation steps, configuration screenshots, and implementation details are in **`notes.docx`**.
+Everything that isn't in this README like calculation steps, configuration screenshots, and implementation details are in **`notes.pdf`**.
 That file is the main reference for how things were actually set up.